-You are 24 weeks pregnant, your unborn daughter on the cusp of viability.
-You are pushing 40 and shouldn’t be pushing her out for another 16 weeks.
-This isn’t your first pregnancy, but you’re yet to hold a living, breathing newborn in my arms.
+I was 24 weeks pregnant, my unborn child on the cusp of viability.
+I was pushing 40 and I shouldn’t be pushing her out for another 16 weeks.
+It wasn’t my first pregnancy, but I was yet to hold a living, breathing newborn in my arms.

 On Easter morning, I awoke to the crippling spasm of contractions.
 Five minutes apart.
 I knew I must contact the labour suite, but I was too petrified to articulate what was happening – it felt like the beginning of the end.